 Holiday Celebration & Amaryllis Festival

-Join us at this free community event at Henry Nehrling’s Palm Cottage Gardens.
-This will be the 4th Annual Celebration featuring beautiful amaryllis bulbs and blooms for the holidays, Santa Claus, music, nature-themed vendors, food, and activities for children.
-10 a.m.-4 p.m.
+This sixth annual celebration will feature beautiful amaryllis bulbs and blooms and other plants for the holidays, Santa Claus, music, nature-themed vendors, food, and activities for children.
+Santa and Mrs. Claus arrive in their red Corvette at 10 a.m. and stay for pictures on the porch until 2 p.m.
+9 a.m.-3 p.m., free admission.
 For more information, call 407-445-9977 or visit nehrlinggardens.org.

-Featuring more than half a million lights, this holiday extravaganza surrounds visitors with a spectacle of unique installations amid some of the garden’s most iconic locations.
+Featuring more than a million lights, this holiday extravaganza surrounds visitors with a spectacle of unique installations amid some of the garden’s most iconic locations.
 Back by popular demand is the massive Tunnel of Lights, which transports guests from the tropics into the North Pole.
 Favorites such as the Radiant Rainforest continue to make the exhibition a must-see holiday tradition.
-Enjoy interactive photo opportunities, traditional holiday music and festivities, delicious food and drinks, and more as the gardens are transformed into an electric wonderland.
-On Fridays, Saturdays, and Sundays visitors may take part in the Selby Experience featuring reserved parking, early admission, open bar, cocktail buffet, and holiday desserts.
-Cost is $100 for adults and $30 for children 5-12.
-General admission is $25 for adults, $20 for members, and $10 for children 4-16.
+Enjoy interactive photo opportunities, traditional holiday music and festivities, delicious food and drinks, and more.
+On Dec.
+22 visitors may take part in the Selby Experience featuring reserved parking, early admission, open bar, cocktail buffet, and holiday desserts.
+Cost is $125 for adults.
+General admission to Lights in Bloom is $25 for adults, $20 for members, and $7.50 for children 5-12.
 Special pricing of $20 per person for groups of 25 or more, reservations required.
-6-9 p.m., closed on Christmas Eve and Christmas day.
-For more information call 941-366-5731 or visit selby.org.
+6-9 p.m.
+Closed on Christmas Eve, Christmas day, and New Year’s Eve.
+For more information, call 941-366-5731 or visit selby.org.

 December 21-23, Vero Beach